-In crisis situations, relatives based in Hesse should please contact the hotline of the "Advice Centre on Radicalisation" at the Federal Office for Migration and Refugees: +49 (069) 269 18 597
+In crisis situations, relatives based in Hesse should please contact the hotline of the "Advice Centre on Radicalisation" at the Federal Office for Migration and Refugees: +49 (069) 269 18 597.

-If you are interested in a workshop, advanced training or advice, give us a call or send us an E-mail.
+If you are interested in a workshop, advanced training or advice, give us a call or send us an Email.
 The services provided by the Advice Centre Hesse are free of charge and accessible to all persons.

 The Advice Centre Hesse is part of the Hessian Prevention Network Against Salafism.
-It is funded by the Hessian Ministry of the Interior and for Sport and is run by the
+It is funded by the Hessian Ministry of the Interior and for Sport.